Serving Clients Throughout Houston, Sugarland, Katy, and Bay City More formally known as a last will and testament, a will ...View Practice Detail

 Houston Estate Planning Attorney

 Hegwood Law Group is an estate planning practice you can count on.
-We are trustworthy as well as knowledgeable, and want nothing more than to help you plan successfully for the secure future of you and your family.
+We are trustworthy as well as knowledgeable and want nothing more than to help you plan successfully for the secure future of you and your family.
 When you come to one of our convenient Houston offices, you will know you have come to the right place, a place where family comes first.
 We understand that estate planning has emotional, sometimes stressful, components, and we are ready to make the process as smooth and stress-free as possible.
 We are also aware that your case is unique and will listen carefully to make sure all of your personal concerns are addressed effectively and efficiently.
-You are never just another client to us — we are dedicated to treating your family as we treat our own.
+You are never just another client to us — a Houston estate planning attorney is dedicated to treating your family as we treat our own.

 Hegwood Law Group’s Comprehensive Estate Planning Services